 - 3. Specify the Wi-Fi Multimedia setting for the network: - WMM Support.
 Select On to enable WMM. - No-Acknowledgement.
 Select Off if you want to use Acknowledgement (ACK) messages.
-Select On if you do now want to use acknowledgement messages.
+Select On if you do not want to use acknowledgement messages.

-Usually, Off is selected which might improve the efficiency of packet transmission.
+Usually, Off is selected.
 If wireless communication quality is poor at your location, select On so that you are notified when a package is lost.
 High interference levels can cause poor communication.